 Sweet & Salty at A&B Burgers, Beverly

 As the name suggests, A&B knows a thing or two about burgers.
-The regular menu includes eight options and specials can expand that count.
+The regular menu includes seven options and specials can expand that count.
 The Sweet & Salty is a perennial favorite, topping a beef patty with burrata, bacon, fig jam, arugula.
-If you’re cutting back on red meat consider substituting a turkey patty or veggie burger, of if you’re feeling particularly indulgent, upgrade to the tender, flavorful wagyu beef.
+If you’re cutting back on red meat consider substituting a turkey or salmon patty or veggie burger.
+All burgers are served with a choice of sea salt fries, sweet potato fries, haystack onion strings, or a side house salad.

 Elm Square Oyster Co., Andover

-No matter how much the menu at 1606, the restaurant inside the Beauport Hotel, evolves, the quality of the burgers remains constant.
-The Pavilion Burger is an impeccable take on the classic cheeseburger, with tomato jam and a roasted garlic aioli.
+As the restaurant inside the Beauport Hotel evolves the quality of the burgers remains constant.
+The Black and Blue Burger – an 8 oz pepper crusted Brandt beef patty layered with shallot jam, blue cheese dressing on a toasted brioche bun.
+Bacon is optional for an added charge.
 Grab a table near the window to enjoy scenic views of Gloucester harbor – if you can tear your attention away from your plate.

 Double Burger at Ledger, Salem